AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Does the app do anything risky, e.g. allow users to upload files?
 	- What availability do we need?
 	- Etc.
-- ENCRYPTION
+- **ENCRYPTION**
 	- "Cryptography": math that can be applied to information in order to make its value no longer understandable.
 	- "Encryption": Two-way cryptography.
 You encrypt, send something, and the receiver can decrypt.
 	- "Hashing": ONE-WAY cryptography.
 You can never get back to the original value.
 USED FOR PASSWORD STORAGE.
 	- In general, encrypt in transit (sending data) and at rest (storing in database).
 - NEVER TRUST SYSTEM INPUT.
 	- "System input" is literally anything and everything that isn't part of your application. e.g., user input, info from _your own database_, info from APIs, URL parameters, cookies, images, HTTPS request headers, web proxies, config files...
 	- "XSS": JavaScript injected into your application from a hacker's browser. **Defeated by output encoding**, which would show "<script...." on the screen rather than run code on the user's browser.
 - Writing a new low-level program?
 Use Rust.
 It's memory safe, unlike C++ / C.
 - Use a third-party tool to scan your components for vulnerabilities.
+- **SECURITY HEADERS**

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?